ThisIsNotANamepng/Menoa/README.md

 - [ ] When scanning a directory less than 1000 files the logic is wrong I think.
 When I scanned a smaller dir the circle didn't fill up all the way
 - [ ] Right now ClamAV just uses the official source but you can load your own yara rules, we could make our own threat feed for yara rules combining other sources
 - [ ] Add ability to run attestation after /bin and associated dirs are changed (after a package update)
+- [ ] Add ability to scan with clam using a specified feed (cli and gui)
+- [ ] Should you be able to determine how often a feed should update in the config?

 #### Progress: